HypothesisWorks/hypothesis/hypothesislegacysupport/README.rst

 Hypothesis Python 2.6 Support
 =============================

 This is a module for adding Python 2.6 support to Hypothesis.
-It doens't add any additional functionality beyond that.
+It doesn't add any additional functionality beyond that.

 Note that unlike the main Hypothesis code it is licensed under the